vic/pond/README.md

 Calling `Acc.value()` at the end will extract the current value from the state accumulator.

 The `Pond.Acc.into/2` function creates a tuple `{acc_fun, next_fun}`, that
-implement the `Pond.Applicative` protocol.
-Any data structure implementing Applicative is able to be piped naturally using `Pond.Next` functions.
+implements the `Pond.Applicative` protocol.
+Any data structure implementing `Pond.Applicative` is able to be piped naturally using `Pond.Next` functions.

-`Pond.Acc` accumulators are just *pond*s themselves, and you can use them as reference if you really need to create your own state accumulators.

-If your functions happen to return things other than just a function or a `{state, next_fun}` tuple, and you want to pipe using `next`, all you need is to make your result structure implement the `Pond.Applicative` protocol.

 ### Elixir Callbags